Iraqi military reach Baiji; Baghdadi's fate unclear

 On Friday night, a suicide bomber rammed a truck packed with explosives into a Humvee transporting senior police commander General Faisal Malik, one of the supervisors of the campaign against Islamic State militants surrounding the refinery.
 The general and two policemen were killed.

-The truck used in the attack was armoured, the army colonel and a provincial police command centre said, suggesting Islamic State had seized it from defeated Iraqi troops.
+The truck used in the attack was armored, the army colonel and a provincial police command center said, suggesting Islamic State had seized it from defeated Iraqi troops.
 Tanks and anti-aircraft weapons have also been taken.

-The army colonel estimated that Iraqi forces had taken about 40 percent of the city centre.
+The army colonel estimated that Iraqi forces had taken about 40 percent of the city center.
 That could not be independently confirmed.

 Iraqi security forces have used helicopters to attack Islamic State insurgents surrounding the refinery.